FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R36

 Here are some self assessment questions for you to solve
  #.
-Mention the easiest way to get started on sharing your repository by providi
+Mention the easiest way to get started on sharing your repository by
+    providing a web interface.
  #.
-Suppose Joey and Melissa have made simultaneous changes to the same file in
+Suppose Melissa made some changes to files in the central repository.
+Would
+    Joey's local repository be automatically updated with these changes after he has executed 'hg pull' command?
  #.
 What are the commands involved in the process of merging changes?

 ..
 L37